Reduced Running Costs

 The extra time lost driving to dump spoil is a loss of productive revenue for fixed priced projects and added cost for hourly rate clients.

-At Vacvator we have gone to great lengths to ensure your unit can legally carry the weight we say it can, our CAN BUS system ensures you know your real time payload and the built-in safety feature of overload protection.
+At Vacvator we have gone to great lengths to ensure your truck can legally carry the weight we say it can, our CAN BUS system ensures you know your real time payload and the built-in safety feature of overload protection.

 The Simple Maths

-We know that each day a unit is not working because it’s; broken down, being serviced, blocked up, stood down, or replaced by a more efficient contractor, means big dollars.
-The opportunity cost of the, loss of revenue for a 10 hr day, the oncost of your unproductive labour, the company overhead costs, and ownership cost of an average unit, can be up to $3,000/day.
-This means that you only need to be down for 20 days (approx. 8%) a year to lose $60,000. $60,000 over a 5 year leasing arrangement equates to $300,000 over the finance life of the unit.
+We know that each day a truck is not working because it’s; broken down, being serviced, blocked up, stood down, or replaced by a more efficient contractor, means big dollars.
+The opportunity cost of the, loss of revenue for a 10 hr day, the oncost of your unproductive labour, the company overhead costs, and ownership cost of an average truck, can be up to $3,000/day.
+This means that you only need to be down for 20 days (approx. 8%) a year to lose $60,000. $60,000 over a 5 year leasing arrangement equates to $300,000 over the finance life of the truck.

-We constantly hear of vac truck owners purchasing cheaper units and justify it because of the hourly rate they can get from their client is the same low rate for all contractors irrespective of machine make or capability.
-Over time, and as those clients become better educated, they will get to understand what value for money is once they understand the true productivity and reliability of non-destructive digging and jetting units.
+We constantly hear of vac truck owners purchasing cheaper units and justifying it because of the hourly rate they can get from their client is the same low rate for all contractors irrespective of machine make or capability.
+Over time, and as those clients become better educated, they will get to understand what value for money is once they understand the true productivity and reliability of non-destructive digging and jetting trucks.
 Larger more savvy clients will start demanding certain spec’d machines for their projects.

 Most purchasers are cost sensitive for the wrong reason, they believe the finance cost of ownership is the most important cost in any purchase, but they sometimes tend to overlook the real cost which come from unreliable and inefficient plant & equipment.
-They also overlook the benefit of sustainable plant & equipment at the end of its lease period, and the potential resale value of a reliable long-lasting unit.
+They also overlook the benefit of sustainable plant & equipment at the end of its lease period, and the potential resale value of a reliable long-lasting truck.

 Long lasting, reliable plant & equipment also gives them the opportunity to benefit from a machine that will still be working long after they have finished paying it off, if they should choose to maintain ownership.